-The author is greatly indebted to past students and colleagues who did much of the work cited here and have generously allowed me access to their unpublished results.
+Acknowledgments I am greatly indebted to past students and colleagues who did much of the work cited here and have generously allowed me access to their unpublished results.
 In addition, thanks are due to Hironori Yasuda, who organized the funding, freedom and space for me to think about the problems discussed in this paper.